 - Have a conversation with the admissions tutors or relevant lecturers to find out their thoughts.

 - Get advice from your school careers or university adviser on how to approach re-admissions based on your individual circumstance.

 - If you still don’t receive an offer and you have decided you still want to go to university this academic year, this is the time to go through Clearing - start by checking the UCAS search tool for Clearing courses, and then speak directly with the institutions.

-If this route doesn’t work out for you, you might consider applying for a higher or degree apprenticeship (or equivalent), where you can study for a degree whilst earning and learning on the job.
+If your route to university doesn't work out, consider applying for a higher or degree apprenticeship (or equivalent), where you can study for a degree whilst earning and learning on the job.
 Or there are a host of entry level positions you could apply for, earning money whilst gaining experience and considering your options.